How Does LendingTree Get Paid?

 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appears on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-If you aren’t loyal to Southwest Airlines and want more flexibility on which airlines to use your earned miles on, you may want to look at the Capital One Spark Miles for Business.
+If you aren’t loyal to Southwest Airlines and want more flexibility on redeeming your miles, you may want to look at the Capital One Spark Miles for Business.
+You can earn a solid sign-up bonus and a valuable flat rewards rate.

 Miles can be redeemed for a variety of travel-related purchases, including flights and hotels.
-Or you can transfer miles to more than 10 travel partners, including Accor Live Limitless, Air France, Emirates Skywards and JetBlue TrueBlue.
+Or you can transfer miles to more than 15 travel partners, including Air France and Emirates Skywards.

 While the Southwest® Rapid Rewards® Premier Business Credit Card offers a slightly larger sign-up bonus, the Capital One Spark Miles for Business allows you to earn more miles per dollar spent on general purchases.
-Additionally, because the Capital One Spark Miles for Business comes with an annual fee of $0 intro for first year; $95 after that, you can try out the card for a full year without a financial commitment.
+Additionally, because the Capital One Spark Miles for Business comes with an annual fee of $0 intro for first year; $95 after that, you can try out the card.

 Southwest® Rapid Rewards® Premier Business Credit Card vs. Ink Business Preferred® Credit Card